Should I go to A&E?

-What is an urgent care centre?
+What is an urgent treatment centre?

-Our centre is run by a team of highly-skilled GPs and Specialist Nurses, who are experienced at diagnosing and treating a wide range of minor injuries and illnesses.
+Our centre is run by a team of highly-skilled GPs and specialist nurses, who are experienced at diagnosing and treating a wide range of minor injuries and illnesses.
 For example, they can treat sprains, burns, bites or stings, assess and treat wounds and request x-rays.

-Where is the urgent care centre based?
+Where is the urgent treatment centre based?